 If the circuit contains a series and parallel combination as shown in the figure then the following steps are adopted :

 - Find the effective resistance of the series combination of R2, R3, and R4.

 - Replace the series combined with its equivalent resistance.

 - Calculate the effective resistance of the whole circuit (i.e. parallel combination between R1, and effective resistance of R2, R3, & R4).

 That’s it, thanks for reading.
-If you have any question about “types of circuits” you can ask in the comment section.
-If you like this article please share with your friends.
+If you have any questions about “types of circuits” you can ask in the comment section.
+If you like this article please share it with your friends.

 Subscribe to our email list to receive nonfiction of new articles: